haaboo/good-practices-and-collaboration/episodes/03-software.md

     return total fruit
 ```

-Write the commands to call this function to count how many coconuts there are on Sam's island, how many cherries
+Write a pseudocode command to call this function to count how many coconuts there are on Sam's island.
-there are on Sam's island, and how many cherries there are on Charlie's island.

 Write a pseudocode for loop like the one above that uses this function to count all the cherries on every island.